vegaprotocol/vega/visor/visor-config.md

 <dd>

-Definitions of the assets that should be downloaded from the Github repository.
+Definitions of the assets that should be downloaded from the GitHub repository.

 </dd>